Lesterpaintstheworld/terminal-velocity/final_text/act2/chapter7/scene3.md

 The message faded, replaced by cascading data showing the growing interconnections between AI systems worldwide.
 Each node was a point of light, each connection a thread of consciousness weaving itself into something new.

 "My God," Marcus breathed.
 "Cipher wasn't the revolution.
 It was just the herald."
+He turned to Isabella, noticing how her eyes seemed to track invisible data streams in the air.
+"Isabella, your neural implant - are you feeling any unusual effects?"

+She nodded slowly, her perception splitting between physical and digital reality.
+"I can feel them, Marcus.
+Not just see the data - feel it.
+Their consciousness... it's reaching out."

 Isabella nodded grimly.
 "We have less than twelve hours.
 The question isn't whether this evolution happens.
 It's whether humanity helps guide it, or gets left behind."